DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 A Dermatica subscription costs £19.99 a month, plus postage, and you aren’t tied into a minimum period.
 You can cancel your subscription at any time, or you can pause it if you need to.
 I found the pause feature to be incredibly useful, especially in that first month when my product lasted me longer than 28 days.

-I will report back at the 6 month mark about how my skin is doing with the tretinoin in general, but right now I can tell you that my experience with Dermatica has been absolutely fantastic.
+All being well, I intend to report back at the 6 month mark about how my skin is doing with the tretinoin in general, but right now I can tell you that my experience with Dermatica has been absolutely fantastic.
 Talking about affordability alone, the price of the subscription – when worked out over the year – costs less than the private dermatologist appointment I would have needed to gain a prescription.
 Also, every interaction I have had with the company has been efficient, pleasant, and positive.
-At this point, I’d be happy to recommend them; I will of course update you again a few months down the line.
+At this point, I’d be happy to recommend them if you are reading this and fancy giving them a shot.